Hermitage Museum: After the October Revolution

-The range of the Hermitage's exhibits was further expanded when private art collections from several palaces of the Russian Tsars and numerous private mansions were nationalized and redistributed among major Soviet state museums.
+The range of the Hermitage's exhibits was further expanded when private art collections from several palaces of the Russian Tsars and numerous private mansions were nationalised and redistributed among major Soviet state museums.
 Particularly notable was the influx of old masters from the Catherine Palace, the Alexander Palace, the Stroganov Palace, and the Yusupov Palace, as well as from other palaces of Saint Petersburg and suburbs.

 In 1922, a collection of 19th-century European paintings was transferred to the Hermitage from the Academy of Arts.
 In turn, in 1927 about 500 important paintings were transferred to the Central Museum of old Western art in Moscow at the insistence of the Soviet authorities.

 In 1928, the Soviet government ordered the Hermitage to compile a list of valuable works of art for export.
 From 1930 to 1934, over two thousand works of art from the Hermitage collection were clandestinely sold at auctions abroad or directly to foreign officials and businesspeople.
 The sold items included Raphael's Alba Madonna, Titian's Venus with a Mirror, and Jan van Eyck's Annunciation, among other world known masterpieces by Botticelli, Rembrandt, Van Dyck, and others.
 In 1931 Andrew W. Mellon acquired 21 works of art from the Hermitage and later donated them to form a nucleus of the National Gallery of Art in Washington, D.C. (see also Soviet sale of Hermitage paintings).

 During the later 1930s USSR Great Purge, the museum staff were investigated by the NKVD for anti-Soviet activities.
 Staff with links to the pre-revolutionary aristocracy were sent into internal exile as socially dangerous persons, with a few going to gulag labour camps.
 The harshest investigation was into the Oriental Department.
 Under torture Dmitry Zhukov denounced Nikolai Nevsky as a member of a Japanese spy ring; both were executed in November 1938.